The Tenant Profile and Tenancy Agreement | Serviced Accommodation

 Rob: Hi, it's Rob from Property Investments UK.

 In today's video, we're going to be looking at serviced accommodation and how it works from a tenancy profile and also tenancy agreement, and the structure that's in place between the letting agents and also the investor client.

-When it comes to renting a property, let’s say straight forward, vanilla buy-to-lets – with raditional rental processes in place.
-An AST (an assured short-hold tenancy agreement) is very often used between the tenants and the landlord.
+When it comes to renting a property, let's say straightforward, vanilla buy-to-lets - with additional rental processes in place.
+An AST (an assured short-hold tenancy agreement) is very often used by the tenants and the landlord.

 Now, when it comes to other types of tenancy profiles or other types of rental agreements - and we do a range of different properties on this site.
 We look at social housing, we look at HMOs, we look at serviced accommodation and they all have slightly different structures.